wang-emma/wang-emma/README.md

 Here are some of the technologies I work with:

 - Programming Languages: R, SAS and SQL
-- Tools & Platforms: Tableau and Azure
+- Tools & Platforms: Tableau and Google Cloud

 ## Projects